exoplatform/exo-documentation/docs/Administration.rst

 |image334|

-You can access to the list of the sent kudos from the tab "Kudos List" of the same interface.
-The information of the sender and reciever are available.
+You can review the list of kudos received and sent from the tab "Kudos List" of the same interface.
+The information of the sender and receiver are available.

 |image336|